GAFelton/fitness-tracker-mongodb/README.md

 3. Use your preferred method to establish environmental variables - I used VSCode's built-in launch configurations with the added parameter `"envFile": "${workspaceFolder}/.env"`.
 4. Launch your app with `npm start` or `node server.js`.

+> A Note: Hosting with Heroku takes a few more steps.
+You can find more instructions on [how to set up Heroku here](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment), and [how to connect your MongoDB Atlas cloud db with Heroku](https://dev.to/cpclark360/how-to-host-a-restful-node-js-server-with-mongodb-atlas-database-on-heroku-1opl).

   ## Usage